 - Images can oftentimes increase results.
 Try featuring a photograph on the outside envelope of someone your organization helped.
 Tie the image with compelling teaser copy.

 - Seasonal and holiday touches such as pumpkins, flowers and snowflakes can make outer envelopes more engaging to the donor during certain times of the year especially if you tie it in with your organization’s brand.

 - Redesign your outside envelope without sacrificing your brand.
-A new graphic or color can go a long way when competing with other mail in a donor’s mail box.
+A new graphic or color can go a long way when competing with other mail in a donor’s mailbox.

 I’ve had success revitalizing direct mail acquisition packages by using different paper stock and a series of colored outside envelopes.
 Oftentimes, the same donor is targeted through different lists and a burst of color can be enough to intrigue a prospect and get them to finally donate to your cause.

-That’s more than 11 tips, but who’s counting?
+I hope you enjoyed these 10 tips!
 Let me know what works for you and share with us your trials and tribulations with envelope tests.